CLSherrod/clsherrod.github.io/_drafts/review/2008-10-15-big-banks-vs-regional.md

   _wp_rp_related_posts_query_result_cache_6: a:12:{i:0;O:8:"stdClass":2:{s:7:"post_id";s:3:"302";s:5:"score";s:17:"106.4282384767804";}i:1;O:8:"stdClass":2:{s:7:"post_id";s:3:"290";s:5:"score";s:17:"58.37107607939983";}i:2;O:8:"stdClass":2:{s:7:"post_id";s:4:"1196";s:5:"score";s:17:"57.56257411553162";}i:3;O:8:"stdClass":2:{s:7:"post_id";s:4:"1176";s:5:"score";s:17:"56.41054371395744";}i:4;O:8:"stdClass":2:{s:7:"post_id";s:4:"1038";s:5:"score";s:18:"55.379286877275135";}i:5;O:8:"stdClass":2:{s:7:"post_id";s:3:"843";s:5:"score";s:17:"53.25569024581233";}i:6;O:8:"stdClass":2:{s:7:"post_id";s:3:"392";s:5:"score";s:17:"52.76699872833585";}i:7;O:8:"stdClass":2:{s:7:"post_id";s:3:"742";s:5:"score";s:17:"52.09605325532323";}i:8;O:8:"stdClass":2:{s:7:"post_id";s:3:"287";s:5:"score";s:17:"51.88090497142406";}i:9;O:8:"stdClass":2:{s:7:"post_id";s:4:"1417";s:5:"score";s:17:"51.07240300755585";}i:10;O:8:"stdClass":2:{s:7:"post_id";s:3:"380";s:5:"score";s:17:"51.07240300755585";}i:11;O:8:"stdClass":2:{s:7:"post_id";s:3:"365";s:5:"score";s:17:"51.07240300755585";}}
 permalink: "/big-banks-vs-regional/"
 ---
-<p>I have a great aunt with a lot of money.
+I have a great aunt with a lot of money.
 She has many many accounts in many banks with no more than $100,000 USD in each because that is the limit the FDIC Insurance will pay.
 Not many know this, but yes there is limit.
-So if you have a lot of money use different accounts and banks.</p>
+So if you have a lot of money use different accounts and banks.

-<p>Also be careful what banks you use.
+Also be careful what banks you use.
 Many are going out of business.
 Big rumors of another big one going under soon.
 Don't ask me who.
-And many many regional banks are going out of business.</p>
+And many many regional banks are going out of business.

-<p>This story about Virgin Atlantic is sobering.
+This story about Virgin Atlantic is sobering.
 Richard Branson's main bank came to the rescue.
 Looks like big big banks are going to be the survivors.</p>
->"Virgin Atlantic may have disappeared if HBOS had gone, it could have been that serious," Sir Richard said, adding it would have been "no fault of our own".</p>
+>"Virgin Atlantic may have disappeared if HBOS had gone, it could have been that serious," Sir Richard said, adding it would have been "no fault of our own".

-<p>In an interview with Fox News he said: "HBOS looked like it was going to go bankrupt in Europe so Virgin Atlantic rings up HBOS, we have a billion pounds on deposit - not really our money, it's people who've bought tickets, people who've bought holidays - and we said, 'We want it out.
-We want to move it to another bank.'</p>
+In an interview with Fox News he said: "HBOS looked like it was going to go bankrupt in Europe so Virgin Atlantic rings up HBOS, we have a billion pounds on deposit - not really our money, it's people who've bought tickets, people who've bought holidays - and we said, 'We want it out.
+We want to move it to another bank.'

-<p>"They said, 'Well, we actually, er,...
-Look at the small print, you can't have it out right now.'."</p>
+"They said, 'Well, we actually, er,...
+Look at the small print, you can't have it out right now.'."

-<p>He went on: "And now, fortunately, Lloyds (TSB) bank made a bid for them and we got our money out."</p>
+He went on: "And now, fortunately, Lloyds (TSB) bank made a bid for them and we got our money out."

-<p>Sir Richard made the comments as he explained why he thought governments, both in the US and the UK, should guarantee "all of their depositors' money in banks".</p></blockquote>
+Sir Richard made the comments as he explained why he thought governments, both in the US and the UK, should guarantee "all of their depositors' money in banks".</p></blockquote>
 <p><a href="http://news.sky.com/skynews/Home/Business/Sir-Richard-Branson-HBOS-Collapse-Could-Have-Wiped-Out-Virgin/Article/200810215118262?lpos=Business_First_UK_News_Article_Teaser_Region_3&amp;lid=ARTICLE_15118262_Sir_Richard_Branson%3A_HBOS_Collapse_Could_Have_Wiped_Out_Virgin" rel="nofollow">Sir Richard Branson: HBOS Collapse Could Have Wiped Out Virgin | Business | Sky News</a>.</p>